 PCG 789.
 Internship in School Psychology.
 (8).
 Prerequisite, permission of instructor.
 Field experience in school psychology under qualified supervisors in selected settings.
 To be taken near end of program.
 Eight credits will be granted for each quarter of full-time internship.
 May be repeated to total of 24 credits.
 PCG 792.
 Internship.
 (1-16).
-Permission of instructor must be obtained by the end of the fifth week of the preceding quarter.
 Field experiences for qualified specialist and doctoral students in area of speciality.
 PCG 795.
 Professional Development Seminar.
 (2).
 Prerequisite, advanced standing in PCG.
 Three-quarter seminar for total of six credits.
 Students develop, complete individualized professional development plan.
-Available only to PCG doctoral students.
+Available only to PCG doctoral students; meets general written comprehensive exam requirements.
 Evaluation carried out by three-member faculty committee and peers in seminar.
-Consult major advisor for further information.
+Consult major adviser for further information.
 PCG 799.
 Doctoral Dissertation.
 (6-18).
 Required of all doctoral candidates, for a total of 18 credits.